-After purchasing or requesting a free trial, you'll receive an email containing a license key within 24 hours.
+After purchasing a license, you'll immediately receive an email containing your license key.
 To activate your license, start CSV-to-ICS Converter, click the Activate tab, and paste your license key in the space provided.
 After entering your license key, the license will be activated.
 This might take a few seconds.
 The screen will update after successful activation.
 Additional features will be immediately unlocked.
-When using a trial license, the features will be available for 30 days before the license reverts to the Free Edition.

 By default, CSV-to-ICS Converter will automatically check for updates when started.
 If an updated version is available, the Check for Updates tab will be displayed.
-Recent changes will be shown and you can choose if you'd like to update.
-To perform the update, click the Download Update button.
-The latest version will be downloaded and CSV-to-ICS Converter will be automatically updated.
-After updating, it will restart.
-The whole process should only take a few seconds, depending on your connection speed.
+Recent changes will be listed.

 If you prefer CSV-to-ICS Converter to not automatically check for updates when started, this option can be disabled by unchecking the box near the bottom of the Check for Updates tab.
 You can manually check for updates at any time by clicking the Check for Updates button.

-By default, CSV-to-ICS Converter will save its application data and settings to the "\Users\CurrentUserName\AppData\Local\VueSoft\CsvToIcsConverter" folder.
+By default, CSV-to-ICS Converter will save its application data and settings to the "C:\Users\CurrentUserName\AppData\Local\VueSoft\CsvToIcsConverter" folder.
 This folder is tied to the account profile of the currently logged in Windows user.
 If you'd like to use a common folder for all user profiles, or if you'd like to run the application as a service, a different data folder can be specified via a "-dataDir" command-line option.
 Open the command prompt (cmd.exe) and cd to the folder where CSV-to-ICS Converter was installed (usually "C:\Program Files (x86)\VueSoft\CsvToIcs").

 CsvToIcs.exe -dataDir C:\CsvToIcs\Data